aaronparker/aaronparker.github.io/_posts/2006-08-25-profile-changes-in-windows-vistalonghorn-server.md

 TMP=C:\Users\aaronp\AppData\Local\Temp<br />
 USERPROFILE=C:\Users\aaronp`

-In practice, I&#8217;ve found that scripts that reference locations such as %ALLUSERSPROFILE%\Desktop, are not performing actions as intended and will have to be updated to use %PUBLIC% instead.
+In practice, I've found that scripts that reference locations such as %ALLUSERSPROFILE%\Desktop, are not performing actions as intended and will have to be updated to use %PUBLIC% instead.
 Certainly something that requires more investigation.

 **UPDATE**: Microsoft have an excellent reference document that details the profile changes in Windows Vista and how roaming profiles should managed in a Windows Vista environment.
-Check it out for more information that what I&#8217;ve listed here:
+Check it out for more information that what I've listed here:

 [Managing Roaming User Data Deployment Guide](http://www.microsoft.com/technet/windowsvista/library/fb3681b2-da39-4944-93ad-dd3b6e8ca4dc.mspx)